COVID-19 in Yemen: “The catastrophe we all feared is here”

 We are running Aden’s only COVID-19 treatment centre at al-Amal hospital, where we have a team of Yemeni and international staff working around the clock to provide the best level of care that they can.

-Like in all other countries afflicted with this virus, however, we are seeing just how deadly it can be.
+Like in all other countries affected by this virus, however, we are seeing just how deadly it can be.

 Gasping for breath